StickyJorden/CartoonBot/README.md

 # Welcome To Cartoon Bot
 ## Made By: Jordan, Jefferson, Madeline

-This is a Discord Bot made in Javascript.
+This is a Discord Bot made in Javascript and Python

 Steps to run:
 1. Add .env file